Easy Strawberry Milk (Korean Style)

 - Serve with milk

-- Make a layered drink – If you want the mashed strawberries to stay at the bottom of your glass as long as possible, add the ingredients in this order into your glass: sweetened mashed strawberries, ice cubes and milk on top.
+If you want the mashed strawberries to stay at the bottom of your glass as long as possible, add the ingredients in this order into your glass:

-- You may also add some vanilla extract or vanilla infused honey for extra flavor.
+- I love adding some vanilla extract or vanilla infused honey for extra flavor.

-- For a fancy treat-like experience, you may add cheese foam and top with cookie cumbles.
+- For a fancy treat-like experience, you decorate with some cheese foam and top with cookie cumbles.

 Easy Korean strawberry milk recipe